This Classic Hummingbird Cake is filled with bananas, pineapple, and chopped pecans. Super moist and topped with a homemade cream cheese frosting!

 - When measuring your flour, make sure to stir the flour around in the container, spoon it into your measuring cup, and level it off with the back of a knife.

-- You’ll need 2 cups of mashed bananas, which is equal to 4 large bananas or 5-6 medium bananas.
+- You’ll need 2 cups of mashed bananas, which is equal to 4 large bananas or 5 to 6 medium bananas.
 The riper the bananas, the better!

 - Make sure to drain the crushed pineapple before adding it to the wet ingredients.